2012 Samsung Mobile 500: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held before the race; the first on April 12, 2012 which lasted 120 minutes.
 The second and final practice session was held on the following day and lasted 90 minutes.
 Mark Martin was quickest with a time of 28.507 seconds in the first session, less than four-hundredths of a second faster than Biffle.
 Harvick was just off Biffle's pace, followed by A. J. Allmendinger, Regan Smith, and Marcos Ambrose.
 Kenseth was seventh, still within two-tenths of a second of Martin's time.
 In the second and final practice session, Trevor Bayne was quickest with a time of 29.246 seconds.
 Biffle followed in the second position, ahead of Kenseth, Bowyer, and Allmendinger.
 Harvick was sixth after posting a time of 29.355 seconds, while Hamlin and Kurt Busch followed in seventh and eighth.
 Truex Jr. and Joey Logano rounded out the first ten positions.

 Forty-six cars were entered for qualifying, but only forty-three raced because of NASCAR's qualifying procedure.
 Truex Jr. clinched his seventh pole position during his career, with a time of 28.366 seconds.
 He was joined on the front row of the grid by Kenseth.
 Biffle qualified third, Martin took fourth, and Kasey Kahne started fifth.
 Newman, Ambrose, Keselowski, Jamie McMurray, and Johnson rounded out the first ten positions.
 The drivers who failed to qualify for the race were David Stremme, Joe Nemechek and Stacy Compton.
 Once the qualifying session concluded, Truex Jr. said, "That's our main goal.
 This team's good enough.
 We can get to Victory Lane.
 We're going to do it soon.
 I feel good about this team.
 I'm just having so much fun coming to the race track and driving these cars.
 We're going to make them proud here pretty quick."